brianc/node-postgres/README.md

 ## tests

 To run tests clone the repo, `npm i` in the working dir, and then run `npm test`

+## contributions

+I love contributions.
+Please make sure they have tests, and submit a PR.
+If you're not sure if the issue is worth it or will be accepted it never hurts to open an issue to begin the conversation.
+Don't forget to follow me on twitter at [@briancarlson](https://twitter.com/briancarlson) - I generally announce any noteworthy updates there.

 ## license